iPad mini 2 with Retina display review

 The iPad mini 2 managed an average of 2222 in Geekbench 2, which is roughly three times faster than the original iPad.

-The new mini’s Geekbench 3 score was 1395 for a single core and 2521 in multi-core mode, which is not much slower than the speedy iPad Air, which returned a score of 1480 points for a single core and 2683 points in multi-core mode.
+The mini 2’s Geekbench 3 score was 1395 for a single core and 2521 in multi-core mode, which is not much slower than the iPad Air 1, which returned a score of 1480 points for a single core and 2683 points in multi-core mode.

 When it comes to graphics the iPad mini 2 is superior to its predecessor, though not quite the eight times faster Apple claims.
 In our graphics tests (the Egypt HD test - a game test featuring a complex scene) the iPad mini with Retina display managed 48fps, twice as fast as the original iPad mini.
 In the Egypt HD graphics test the iPad Air also played at an average framerate of 48 fps.
 We can't imagine anyone being disappointed by these gaming capabilities.